Press Review // Fadi Tabbal // I recognize you from my sketches

 Press Review // Mayssa Jallad // Marjaa: The Battle Of The Hotels

-A non-exhaustive look at some of the reviews for Mayssa Jallad’s album Marjaa: The Battle Of The Hotels, released by Ruptured In March 2023 (digital) and by Ruptured & Six of Swords in October 2023 (vinyl).
+Acclaim for Mayssa Jallad’s album Marjaa: The Battle Of The Hotels, released by Ruptured in March 2023 (digital) and by Ruptured & Six of Swords in October 2023 (vinyl).

 www.thewire.co.uk/audio/tracks/the-wire-s-releases-of-the-year-2023